 But even then, the daily briefings that we once turned to for reassurance, have become more of a farce.
 Charlie Brooker appeared on NewsNight last month, and said: “It’s like eating fruit, isn’t it?
 If you watch a lot of the news, it’s good for you up to a point, but then it gives you the s***s.”.

 Keeping up to date with the news in the UK can be quite depressing.
 But that doesn’t mean it its the same case when reading about how other countries are coping.
-Every country in the world has taken and implemented their own cautionary measures of adaptation to the lockdown but let’s just say Japan, as always, takes it their own level.
+Every country in the world has taken and implemented its own cautionary measures of adaptation to the lockdown but let’s just say Japan, as always, takes it its own level.

 Last month Japan lifted their state of emergency from Coronavirus from 39 out of 45 of their prefectures and we can’t help but be impressed at how they’ve managed to tackle the virus.
 Then again, they’ve also made some questionable decisions, we’ve compiled 5 Weird Japan moments that happened over lockdown.

 As amusement and theme parks in Japan start to reopen to the public, they’ve released some unusual ‘guidelines’ created to maintain safety and reduce the risk of infection amongst the public.
 The guidelines feature rules such as:

 - No shaking of hands with the park mascots.

 - Ghosts in the haunted house must keep a safe distance from whomever they are spooking.

 - No loud vocalisation or screaming when on the rollercoaster.